waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 Imagine we manage to train a highly accurate machine learning model on our production line data - what do we do with it?

-Sure, if measuring the quality of our product ($$\verb!QA!$$) is prohibitively expensive we could cut cost and just use our model to determine the quality score for items coming off our production line.
+Sure, if measuring the quality of our product ($$\verb!QA!$$) is prohibitively expensive we could cut cost by using our model to determine the quality score for items coming off our production line.

 We could also try and adapt our model so that it provides accurate quality score predictions early in the production cycle for a given item - thus allowing us to cancel work on substandard items before they consume resources unnecessarily.